What is Matter in Chemistry?

 - The rate of diffusion in liquids is higher than that of solids.

-- Force of attraction between the particles is weak than solids.
+- Force of attraction between the particles is weaker than solids.

-- An example of liquid: water, milk, blood, coffee, etc.
+- Example of a liquid state of matter: water, milk, blood, coffee, etc.

 - In gases, particles are far apart from each other.

-- Gases have neither fixed volume nor fixed shape.
+- Gases have neither a fixed volume nor a fixed shape.

 - The gaseous state has the highest compressibility as compared to solids and liquids.